Better Supplier Relationships Start With Supplier Information Management (SIM)

 Process: It really does seem like every conversation these days either has the word “process” or “workflow” in it.
 So why change now?
 In order to ensure standards are followed, a process has to be enforced.
 Whether it is through identifying duplicates, the approvals needed to consolidate, change requests, or attaching a supplier to an existing record, systems ensure the right sequence of activities are followed.

-System: The system that manages the supplier master data, whether an ERP instance or a Supplier Information Management system, needs to be accountable for collecting, maintaining, and syndicating the supplier information.
+System: The system that manages the supplier master data, whether an ERP instance or a Supplier Information Management solution, needs to be accountable for collecting, maintaining, and syndicating the supplier information.
 This includes running matching strategies, match/merge, governance oversight, sending master data to downstream systems, and providing the appropriate “views” of the supplier.
 Going backwards this means that the system must understand the variations of a supplier, such as:

 • A supplier “family” view (an aggregation of suppliers into family trees, or relationships)